dask/dask/docs/source/array-overlap.rst

 Trim Excess
 -----------

-After mapping a blocked function you may want to trim off the borders from each block by the same amount by which they were expanded.
+After mapping a blocked function, you may want to trim off the borders from each block by the same amount by which they were expanded.
 The function ``trim_internal`` is useful here and takes the same ``depth`` argument given to ``overlap``.